11 Best Universal Studios Japan Rides for Adults

 In winter this was one of the easiest rides to get on, but I imagine it’s busier in the summer.

-It’s a classic attraction, and as JAWS at Universal Studios Florida has closed, this is the only place in the world to ride it now.
+JAWS is a classic Universal attraction, and as the version at Universal Studios Florida has closed, this is the only place in the world to ride it now.

-What starts as a leisurely boat tour of Amity Harbour becomes more thrilling when a gigantic man-eating shark appears.
+What starts as a leisurely boat tour (in Japanese) of Amity Harbour becomes more thrilling when a gigantic man-eating shark appears.
 It’s a scary one!

 Universal Studios Osaka Tickets

-Universal Studios Japan is a very busy park throughout the year, so we highly recommend booking your tickets in advance to avoid the ticket queues on the day.
+Universal Studios Japan is a very busy park throughout the year, so we highly recommend booking your tickets in advance.
+They do sell out.

 Is a Universal Studios Japan Express Pass Worth It?

-Even though we visited in the winter, Universal Studios Japan was the busiest theme park we’ve visited (yes, even busier than Disney).
+Even when we visited in winter, Universal Studios Japan was the busiest theme park we’ve visited (yes, even busier than Disney).

 The park features many major attractions that you won’t want to miss, but they all have very long queue times from as soon as the park opens.